4ciemg/IEM-EQ-Guide/Welcome.md

   	6. **Myths & Misconceptions**, where common mistaken assumptions are examined and debunked
    	7. **Additional Tools**, where other potentially useful tools related to EQ and measurements are described and given instructions for

- Use the table of contents on the left to navigate the guide, and use the secondary one on the left of each page for specific topics.
+ Use the table of contents on the left to navigate the guide, and use the secondary one on the right of each page for specific topics.

 ***
 ## Feedback